 If you’re trying to analyze one of your customers in Salesforce and then look in Marketo to find more data on the same customer, you want that information to match up.
 Overall, such a system normally requires an in-house specialist for each platform and is very difficult to manage.

 With HubSpot, you can start from the very beginning of the customer journey and guide prospects to becoming evangelists.
-It has the tools for every stage we discussed above: getting found online, converting and nurturing leads, streamlining your outreach, connecting with prospects on their terms, organizing and tracking customer communications and delighting customers at scale.
+It has the tools for every stage we discussed above: getting found online, converting and nurturing leads, streamlining your outreach, connecting with prospects on their terms, organizing and tracking customer communications, and delighting customers at scale.

 Since it is an all-in-one platform, HubSpot also minimizes technical debt.
 Basically, by choosing HubSpot now, you can avoid the implied cost of additional rework caused by using a piecemeal tech stack.
 You won’t have to worry about maintaining as many integrations (although there are plenty available to expand the platform’s functionality if you wish).

 To create evangelists for your brand, you need to present seamless interactions to consumers.
 Engaging your audience in one place makes that easier.

 Considering the modern buyer, HubSpot stores all of the data you collect in one location.

-As a result, your marketing, sales and services teams can all work off from one record for each contact, company and deal that enters your organization.
-That improves handoffs between teams, providing a great consumer experience.
+As a result, your marketing, sales, and services teams can all work off from one record for each contact, company, and deal that enters your organization.
+That one source of truth improves handoffs between teams and results in a great consumer experience.
 With each touchpoint flowing smoothly into the next, prospects will build trust faster, and customers will be more likely to refer their colleagues to your company.